Silica Gel vs Calcium Chloride

 What is Calcium Chloride?

-On the other hand, calcium chloride is a hygroscopic salt that attracts water molecules through hygroscopy.
-When exposed to moist air, the calcium chloride absorbs water molecules through a physical process that involves dissolving the salt in the water it has attracted.
+Calcium chloride is a hygroscopic salt that attracts water molecules through hygroscopy.
+When exposed to moist air, the desiccant absorbs water molecules through a physical process that involves dissolving the salt in the water it has attracted.
 This process is exothermic, which means that it releases heat.
-As a result, calcium chloride can also be used as a de-icing agent, as the heat generated can help to melt ice and snow.
+Therefore, calcium chloride can also be used as a de-icing agent, as the heat generated can help to melt ice and snow.
 Once calcium chloride has absorbed significant moisture, the container desiccant can no longer absorb additional water molecules and must be regenerated or replaced.

 However, silica gel works better in low-humidity conditions, making it a better option for long-term moisture control and smaller packaging.
 It retains the moisture inside, then releases it back into the air when heated to temperatures of around 120°C to be used again.

 Both silica gel and calcium chloride are generally safe to use but pose some risks.
-Silica gel can be harmful if ingested or inhaled, so the bulk desiccant should be kept away from children and pets.
+Silica gel can be harmful if ingested or inhaled; therefore, bulk desiccants should be kept away from children and pets.
 Calcium chloride can irritate the skin and eyes and release toxic fumes if exposed to high temperatures.
 Follow proper safety precautions when handling these substances, such as wearing gloves and a mask and keeping them out of reach of children and pets.